miguelcobain/IP.API/README.md

 - Better semantic support for links (only GET's for now)
 - Investigate possible optimizations using localStorage
 - Maybe get rid of the jQuery dependency
+- Authentication?

+- **Extension Points**

+    - The ultimate goal of this library is to allow you to interact with any REST API.
+To do so, some assumptions were made, but we intend to make them overridable because your API may have its own particularities.
+Some of these extension points are:

+        - Link parsing
+        - Id parsing
+        - Decision of wether we've requested a Collection or a Model
+        - Mapping of link rel's to HTTP operations
+        - More to come...

-- Ideally, this library should be generic and not tied to Instant Places but to HATEOAS-enabled REST API's in general.
+Ideally, this library should be generic and not tied to Instant Places but to HATEOAS-enabled REST API's in general.
 It's still in an embrionary state, but this is the ultimate goal. :)